Skip to content

 Flow:

-1. Upload — pick a financial account (bank/cash leaf ledger), drop the CSV.
+1. Upload — pick a financial account (bank/cash leaf ledger), choose the Format (Auto / CSV / MT940), then drop the file.
 The UI parses client-side, shows a preview, and on confirm POST /finance/bank-imports with the parsed lines.

 2. Auto-match — button fires POST /finance/bank-imports/:id/auto-match.
 UI shows matched / multiple / unmatched counts.